-Cleaning substances are kept in a locked shed apart from those required for use throughout the school day.
+Cleaning substances are kept in a locked shed.
 Each cleaning agent is covered by COSHH (control of substances hazardous to health), the files of which are managed by Vertas the contracted employer.

 25. Premises & Equipment

 It is the responsibility of all users of school equipment to report any damage or deterioration to the office manager.
 Visual checks for classroom safety should be made daily by teachers prior to activities starting.
 This includes ensuring safe access to fire exits and minimising trip hazards around the corridors and classrooms.
 Whilst the school pays for a significant number of external safety checks, mindful use can significantly contribute to safety and welfare.